 Communication is the key!

-Let your dentist know what your fears are, either verbally or in writing, to help ensure that a stress-free time is had by all!
-Don’t worry about having too many fears – many fears are easily addressed and finding a solution shouldn’t take up much time.
+Let your dentist know what your fears are, either verbally or in writing.
+Don’t worry about having too many fears – many concerns are easily addressed and finding a solution shouldn’t take up much time.

 The last word goes to Fraser Hendrie from Craigentinny Dental Practice in Edinburgh (excerpt from the free Dental Fear e-course):

 So many phobic patients that I have helped over the years have told me about their previous visits to the dentist where they felt short of breath, had temperature swings, felt faint and even occasionally passed out altogether.
 This makes these poor people feel like they are in a blind panic which of course did nothing to help their mental state or reduce their anxiety…

 You may be familiar with that feeling as it comes on and think “oh no here we go again…” it literally is like going over the top of a rollercoaster and down the first big drop.

 In the dental chair, this reaction is totally counter-productive but as it is an in-built almost “animal” instinct we can do little to stop it once it starts so you are simply along for the ride.
 You may be able to reduce its effects but you can’t stop it until it has run its course.

 So what do you do?
 The trick is to avoid tipping over the top in the first instance, which means taking your time with a new dentist and slowly (and I do mean slowly) building your confidence one step at a time.